7RU7H/Archive/Brain-Hacking/Learning-To-Hack.md

 4. Read a little every day, but diversify:
 	 - i.e Bug Bounty report one day, AD whitepaper another or insert-x-ethical-hacking-x-site reading material; Blog about CVEs; Proof of Concepts about bugs; Source Code.
 5. Develop humility, integrity and remember you are stupid.
 The training your brain to like solving the problem and the feeling when it works over time train a patience for long complex tasks or researching that can get very frustrating.
+6. Learn, practice and research whatever **you** are interested in and enjoy, not what is cool or apparently makes money quick a better investment is alway go for long term expertise, the always money comes after.

 Some of the below can be connective - i.e

+- Don't worry about learning everything, but dont specialise, wait years before really making that decision. everything is connect dont limit yourself.
 - Read and Practice -(In order of expense) Tryhackme, Pentester Labs, Hack The Box Acamedy
 	- It should be more hands on keyboard and less reading until you need to read to solve a problem.
 - Watch and note Ippsec, X Youtube